judylin1/product-tracker/README.md

 https://productracker.herokuapp.com/

 ## Synopsis:
 Product Tracker is a way for consumers to track the guarantees/warranties of their purchases.
-Users can add products that they've purchased including images of the product and receipt, and receive a SMS alert seven days prior to their warranty expiring.
+Users can add products they intend to purchase and easily keep track of what they've already bought.

 ## Installation:
 To run locally, run this in terminal: